joeclark-phd/databook/README.md

 Feel free to use this for education and training purposes, as long as you give me credit.

 [![Stories in Ready](https://badge.waffle.io/joeclark-phd/databook.svg?label=ready&title=Ready)](http://waffle.io/joeclark-phd/databook)

+## Compiling

+The book is prepared using LaTeX markup.
+Because I'm using the `minted` package, which executes syntax highlighting on code blocks, I need to compile the code with the following command on Windows:

+    pdflatex -shell-escape databook.tex

+You may need to compile the code two or three times for the references and table of contents to be correctly rendered in the PDF.